yleshe

 • SafeSport

-• Earn 4 approved CEU’s over the two years of your certification or renew at a USJF Self Defense Committee or Yudanshakai Clinic as an attendee.
+• Earn 4 approved CEUs over the two years of your certification

 • Lectures, “TED talks”

-• Each renewing Self-Defense Trainers, Teachers, or Assistant Teachers must achieve a minimum 4 CEU’s per renewal period
+• Each renewing Self-Defense Trainer, Teacher, or Assistant Teacher must complete a minimum 4 CEUs per renewal period

-• A single CEU is granted for each 2 hour of learning
+• A single CEU is granted for each 2 hours of learning or teaching

-• Note: CEU’s will be reported to the Yudanshakai Self-Defense Chair.
-CEU’s are self reported and it is the responsibility of the individual to maintain a record of the CEU’s and time invested in learning.
+• Note: It is the candidate’s responsibility to maintain a record of their CEUs and the time invested in learning.

 • Self-Defense Trainers must renew every 2 years.
 They must have:

-• Taught USJF Self-Defense Training/Teaching Programs or Courses of an average of 1 self defense class per year over the 2-year term of their certification.
-A class at a minimum would constitute direct instruction in the USJF Self-Defense philosophy, practical application of said philosophy to presented scenarios, and/or presentation of and practice in applying techniques.
+• Taught USJF Self-Defense Training/Teaching Programs or Courses with an average of 1 Self-Defense class per year over the 2-year term of their certification.
+A class at a minimum would offer direct instruction in the USJF Self-Defense philosophy, practical application of this philosophy to presented scenarios, and/or presentation of and practice in applying techniques.
 Every 2 hours of instruction counts as 1 CEU.
-[Note: this is required for all Trainers and will count toward CEU totals].
+(Note: this is required for all Trainers and will count toward CEU totals.)

-• Taught USJF Self-Defense Training Programs an average of 1 self defense class per year over the 2-year term of their certification.
-A class at a minimum would constitute direct instruction in the USJF Self-Defense philosophy, practical application of said philosophy to presented scenarios, and/or presentation of and practice in applying techniques.
+• Taught USJF Self-Defense Training Programs an average of 1 Self-Defense class per year over the 2-year term of their certification.
+A class at a minimum would offer direct instruction in the USJF Self-Defense philosophy, practical application of this philosophy to presented scenarios, and/or presentation of and practice in applying techniques.
 Every 2 hours of instruction counts as 1 CEU.
-[Note: this is required for all Teachers and will count toward CEU totals.]
+(Note: this is required for all Teachers and will count toward CEU totals.)

-• Earned 3 approved CEU’s within the previous 2 years
+• Earned 4 approved CEUs within the previous 2 years

-• Self Defense Assistant Teachers must renew every 2 years
+• Self-Defense Assistant Teachers must renew every 2 years.
+They must have

-• Assisted in Helped teaching USJF Self-Defense Programs or Courses for an average of 1 or more courses per year over the 2-year term of the certification
+• Assisted in helping teach USJF Self-Defense Programs or Courses for an average of 1 or more courses per year over the 2-year term of the certification

-• In the event that Certified Self-Defense Trainers, Teachers, or Assistant Teachers misses their renew deadline
+• In the event that a Certified Self-Defense Trainer, Teacher, or Assistant Teacher misses their renewal deadline

 • Their certification will be suspended